broadinstitute/adapt/README.md

 ```bash
 design.py [SEARCH-TYPE] fasta [fasta] [fasta ...] -o [out-tsv] [out-tsv ...]
 ```
-where `[fasta]` is a path to an input FASTA file and `[out-tsv]` specifies where to write the output TSV file.
+where `[fasta]` is a path to an aligned FASTA file for a taxon and `[out-tsv]` specifies where to write the output TSV file.
-If there are more than one space-separated FASTA, ADAPT designs with specificity across them; there must be an equivalent number of output TSV files, where each gives designs for its corresponding FASTA.
+If there are more than one space-separated FASTA, there must be an equivalent number of output TSV files; the _i_'th output gives designs for the _i_'th input FASTA.

 ##### If INPUT-TYPE is `auto-from-args`:

 ```bash
 design.py [SEARCH-TYPE] auto-from-args [taxid] [segment] [refs] [out-tsv]
 ```
-where `[taxid]` is an NCBI [taxonomy ID](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), `[segment]` is a segment label (e.g., 'S') or 'None' if unsegmented, `[refs]` is one or more comma-separated reference sequences for the taxon, and `[out-tsv]` specifies where to write the output TSV file.
+where `[taxid]` is an NCBI [taxonomy ID](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi), `[segment]` is a segment label (e.g., 'S') or 'None' if unsegmented, `[refs]` is one or more comma-separated accessions of reference sequences for the taxon, and `[out-tsv]` specifies where to write the output TSV file.

 ##### If INPUT-TYPE is `auto-from-file`: